google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 ### Enabling support during the origin trial phase {: #origin-trial }

-Starting in Chrome 77, the Contact Picker API is available as an origin trial on Chrome for Android.
+Starting in Chrome 77, the Contact Picker API will be available as an origin trial on Chrome for Android.
 Origin trials allow you to try new features and give feedback on their usability, practicality, and effectiveness, both to us, and to the web standards community.
 For more information, see the [Origin Trials Guide for Web Developers][ot-guide].

-1. Request a token for your origin.
+1. Request a [token][ot-request] for your origin.
 2. Add the token to your pages, there are two ways to provide this token on any pages in your origin:
      * Add an `origin-trial` `<meta>` tag to the head of any page.
 For example,